DandyEnders/Braille-Project/Documents/Project Requirement.md

 #### 3.3.4 Pre-existing scenario deliverabilities
 **_ID:_** QR4
 **_Title:_** Usage of the scenario editor to modify scenarios.
-**_Desc:_** Pre-existign scenarios that have been created or loaded should be displayed in a user friendly way in the scenario list and the features to modify the scenarios should be easily accessible and easy to find.
+**_Desc:_** Pre-existing scenarios that have been created or loaded should be displayed in a user friendly way in the scenario list and the features to modify the scenarios should be easily accessible and easy to find.
 **_Rat:_** In order for the user to modify scenarios.

 #### 3.3.5 Usage of Audio Recording